dgroomes/rust-playground/README.md

 To start, I'm following the [*The Rust Programming Language*](https://doc.rust-lang.org/stable/book) which is affectionately referred to as "The Book" in the Rust community.

+## Standalone sub-projects

+This repository illustrates different concepts, patterns and examples via standalone sub-projects.
+Each sub-project is completely independent of the others and do not depend on the root project.
+This _standalone sub-project constraint_ forces the sub-projects to be complete and maximizes the reader's chances of successfully running, understanding, and re-using the code.

+The sub-projects include:

+### `guessing_game/`

+Verbatim copy of the [*Programming a Guessing Game* chapter](https://doc.rust-lang.org/stable/book/ch02-00-guessing-game-tutorial.html).

+See the README in [`guessing_game/`](guessing_game/).

+### `read_file/`

+A simple Rust program to read a file and parse JSON using the popular Rust JSON library called [*Serde*](https://github.com/serde-rs/json).

+See the README in [`read_file/`](read_file/).

 ## Notes

 Some notes.